bagashvilit/facial_recognition_bias/src/RandomForest/README.md

 ## Output

-The output is a classification report, and labeled sample image, press any key to get labels for more images.
+Please note that it may take a while to run the experiment.
+The output is a classification report, and labeled sample images, press enter key to get labels for more images.